abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

     samtools tview -d T 2018-11426/snps.bam Agy99-chr-p.fa -p CP000325.1:25580 | cut -b 1 | head -3 | tail -1
     C

-I put this command in a loop and checked all SNP positions for all isolates and used Excel to determine the invariant sites.
-There were 237 sites from the core.tab file that became invariant (due to false SNPs), leaving 283 actual SNPs.
+I put this command in a loop and checked all SNP positions for all isolates and used Excel to determine that 237 sites became invariant, leaving 283 actual SNPs.

 ### Extracting 100bp up and down of SNP positions from the samtools tview verified Agy99 alignment